NarlinsWorld/mathGraph_html/New_html_inputs.md

     <input type="text" id="xAxisLabel" name="xAxisLabel1" size="30" onchange="checkInput('xAxisLabel')">
 ```

-2. In the function checkStartup() we need to add the initialization value.
+2. In the function checkStartup() (in the library file util.js) we need to add the initialization value.
 This is done in 3 places in that routine.
 The first time initializes the variable.
 The second time sets its value in html.
 The third time includes in the array name minmax, which allows it to communicate easily with p5.js.

 ```html
 function checkStartup() { //this is the onload function called by html